hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Cacti.md

 4. We've resolved ~670 issues but 1070 were opened.
 This can be seen through many different lenses.
 One of them is that more than 30% of the currently open issues are "good first" issues that we mostly keep open as bait for new contributions in order to grow the community.
 5. We've produced a consolidated (albeit not completely integrated) documentation website
 6. The project received graduated status as of Q3 2023!
+7. We've also started the work on the v2.0.0 release by issuing the v2.0.0-alpha.2 release in 2023!

 # Maintainer Diversity